-We are an online Aussie retailer selling interconnected smoke alarms.
-You can be certain that the interconnected smoke detectors you buy from us are legally compliant to Australian Standard 3786:2014 – this standard encompasses the new legislation being rolled-out in Queensland.
+We are the specialists in interconnected smoke alarms.
+You can be certain that the interconnected smoke alarms you buy from us are legally compliant to Australian Standard 3786:2014 which covers all Australian states including NSW, Victoria and the new legislation in Queensland.

 -